Most say nation on wrong track, including Dems: AP-NORC poll - NewsBreak

 Most say nation on wrong track, including Dems: AP-NORC poll

-An overwhelming and growing majority of Americans say the U.S. is heading in the wrong direction, including nearly 8 in 10 Democrats, according to a new poll that finds deep pessimism about the economy plaguing President Joe Biden.
+WASHINGTON (AP) — An overwhelming and growing majority of Americans say the U.S. is heading in the wrong direction, including nearly 8 in 10 Democrats, according to a new poll that finds deep pessimism about the economyplaguing President Joe Biden.

 “He’s doing the best he can — I can’t say he’s doing a good job,” said Chuck McClain, 74.
 “But his opposition is so bad.
 I just don’t feel the Democratic Congress is doing enough.”